Chorus of Clearwire investors against Sprint bid growing louder

 | NEW YORK

-NEW YORK Investors holding 29 percent of the outstanding minority shares of Clearwire Corp CLWR.O are unhappy with Sprint's $2.2 billion bid for the wireless service provider and are pushing for a higher offer.
+NEW YORK Investors holding 29 percent of the outstanding minority shares of Clearwire Corp CLWR.O are unhappy with Sprint's $2.2 billion (1.3 billion pounds) bid for the wireless service provider and are pushing for a higher offer.

 Sprint, the No. 3 U.S. mobile service provider, announced on December 17 an agreement to acquire the outstanding shares of Clearwire it doesn't already own for $2.97 per share.
 While Sprint holds a more than 50 percent stake in Clearwire, the deal requires approval from holders of just over 50 percent of Clearwire's minority shares.